consu3sg/projeto.3sg.com.br/README.md

  Depois de adicionar as 2 linhas no final do arquivo, é necessário a reinicialização do Apache.

  Parabêns !
-Agora é só voltar para a janela do NetBeans e Executar o projeto
+Agora é só voltar para a janela do NetBeans e executar o projeto

 ## Sobre